03 April 2020

 Definition of a distribution strategy

-Distribution strategy is best described as optimising the trade-off between making your product or service easier to access for your customer while minimising the cost of doing so.
+Distribution strategy is best described as optimising the trade-off between making your product or service easier to access and purchase for your customer while minimising the cost of doing so.

 Clearly if a shop that stocks Brand X is closer than a shop that sells Brand Y, the consumer has an extra reason to buy Brand X. Hence, distribution strategy is another means of achieving competitive advantage.